 Beyond innovation, I believe AI can play a critical role in the technology sector, particularly supporting tackling gender disparity.
 At present, women make up 27% of roles in IT and new research even suggests that women are naturally less suited to working in the sector.
 Upholding these harmful beliefs will only deter women further from the sector when there is a real opportunity for them.

 So why is AI fundamental to solving this crisis?
-Further to its involvement with innovation, the democratisation of AI has lowered the barriers to entry for businesses.
-This means that they now have an opportunity to implement this technology to support employees and create equal opportunities.
-I believe AI is uniquely placed to tackle some of these workplace challenges and level the playing field for all to develop fruitful careers within the industry.
+Further to its involvement with innovation, the democratization of AI has lowered the barriers to entry for businesses.
+This means they now have an opportunity to implement this technology to support employees and create equal opportunities.
+I believe AI is uniquely placed to tackle some of these workplace challenges and level the playing field for all to develop fruitful careers within the industry, particularly through Driving Gender Diversity and Allyship in Tech.

 With 45% of our new starters at RingCentral UK being women, we are always looking to further enhance our ways of working to suit everyone.In this article, I will explore how AI can support breaking down barriers to careers in the tech industry and how businesses can look at implementing this technology.